harmingcola/contract/documentation/src/site/sphinx/matching.rst

 Matching is how we identify a contract from a request and how we validate a response against a contract.
 All matching is performed in the order outlined below.
-Our intent with matching is to always go from most specific to least specific.
+Our intent with matching is to always go from most specific to least specific and to follow postel's law where what is specified in a contract is what is required, if additional detail is included it will be ignored.
+This allows clients and servers to develop independently.

 Path
 ----